TheLeopard65

 [*] Saving ticket in svc_winrm.ccache

-• The tester then exported the ticket for kerberos Authentication and authenticate over evil-winrm.
+• I then exported the ticket for Kerberos Authentication and authenticate over Evil-WinRM.

 ┌──(kali@kali)-[~/HTB/Voleur]